fr-Pursuit/AsiSupport/README.md

 Created by Pursuit

-Thanks to MulleDK19 and LMS for RAGE Plugin Hook Thanks to Alexander Blade for ScriptHookV
+Thanks to MulleDK19 and LMS for RAGE Plugin Hook<br />
+Thanks to Alexander Blade for ScriptHookV<br />
-Thanks to JackD111 for OpenVHook
+Thanks to JackD111 for OpenVHook<br />
 Thanks to alexguirre for helping me figure out stuff

                     GNU GENERAL PUBLIC LICENSE